deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 He stopped the recording, and sent it without bothering to play it back.
 Regaari had been in touch a couple of times since Capitol Station, and Adam knew that he'd be delighted by the news.

 "All done?"
-Baseball asked.
+BASEBALL asked.
 Adam just grinned at him.
 He'd saved lives, had some good training that morning, been able to send some really good news to a friend…

 "Good day." he commented.

 "Yeah…"

-Baseball had been doing that a bit for a while now.
+BASEBALL had been doing that a bit for a while now.
 Something was bugging him, Adam could tell, but if Base didn't want to share, that was his business.
 He wasn't about to push it.
 "You got anything planned?"
 He asked instead.

-Baseball shrugged.
-"Goin' drinking with Titan.
+BASEBALL shrugged.
+"Goin' drinking with TITAN.
 Dude's not been laid since he got shot.
 You?"

 Adam exchanged elaborate handshakes and backslaps with the other three as they left.
 "Ava's friend Sean's coming up from Earth.
 Apparently his uncle's like this journalist or something, doing a bit on the Byron group, yeah?
 We were gonna go up the lake, go for a swim.
 Really looking forward to that, they only just declared it clean this week.
 I've not been up there since before I enlisted!"